 - There seems to be potential benefit from ingesting a tea made from wood grown, freeze-dried oyster mushrooms.
 In the International Journal of Oncology, Jedinaki and Silva (2008) identified two molecular mechanisms from alcohol extracts of oyster mushrooms that “specifically inhibits the growth of colon and breast cancer cells without significant effect on normal cells, and has a potential therapeutic/preventive effect on breast and colon cancer.”

 - In 1997 “The Journal of Agricultural and Food Chemistry” published a study with results showing that Oyster Mushrooms can have significant antibacterial activity.
 This being due to an active compound, “benzaldehyde”, which was shown to reduce bacterial levels in the body.
-It seems that the compounds released by the mushroom to digest organic material from nature (to digest food) are also the same compounds that can help combat bacteria, so infections in the body.
+It seems that the compounds released by the mushroom to digest organic material from nature (to digest food) are also the same compounds that can help combat bacteria, and infections in the body.